-The Complete Rubber Ducky Collection: a series of tessellations, seventeen of them, covering the complete range of classic tessellation symmetry groups.
-All of these rubber ducky tessellations, all seventeen, were crafted and refined, in the space of fourteen days, from May 24, 2021, to the sixth of June.
+The Complete Rubber Ducky Collection: a series of tessellations, eighteen of them, covering the complete range of classic tessellation symmetry groups, plus Elvis!
+All of these rubber ducky tessellations, all eighteen, were crafted and refined, in the space of fourteen days, from May 24, 2021, to the sixth of June.
 Quite a feat for me.
 When creativity is in the air sprinkled with intuition, follow the flow and take advantage of it, good things can happen.
 Where does this topic originate you ask?
 I have a rubber ducky on the handlebar of my bike.
 It squeaks and has flashy disco lights.

 In no particular order, but first created for the series, is “CANARD À L’ORANGE”.
 A single bulbous character, slightly orange in colour, repeated using symmetry group Pmg, what I like to call my “foosball” symmetry system, where the repeated ducks are flipped around a central horizontal bar, just like in the foosball game.